dlcNine/sandbox/README.md

 while inside of the `sandbox-css` directory.
 The SASS will compile and output your new `sandbox-min.css` to the `dist/` directory.

 ## Compatibility
 Sandbox uses Autoprefixer to take care of vendor specific prefixes, so there's no need to write them yourself.

-## Documentation
-[The docs](https://dlcnine.github.io/sandbox/) are currently under construction, but feel free to check them out as they progress.